 Documentaries were Krzysztof Kieślowski's first great love.
 Today, when his worldwide successes as a director of feature films have obscured his documentaries, eclipsed them, we somehow forget how significantly the documentary film years preceding this success shaped Kieślowski's artistic identity and how much the his features owe to his experience as a documentary filmmaker.

-After having graduated from a technical theatre college in 1962, he worked at the Warsaw Contemporary Theatre / Teatr Współczesny, where he was a dressing room attendant.
+After having graduated from a technical theatre college in 1962, he worked at the Warsaw Współczesny Theatre, where he was a dressing room attendant.
 He continued to study and graduated from the State Higher School of Film, Television and Theatre in Łódź in 1968, and received his directing degree in 1970.
-During this time he created his first documentary student films: The Office / Urząd, From the City of Łódź / Z Miasta Łodzi and made his first short feature The Tram / Tramwaj.
-Mikołaj Jazdon, the author of a monograph devoted to Kieślowski's documentary cinema Kieślowski's Documentaries remarks, "Those who remember The Tram, his first student film, might even insist that the director was destined to make features from the beginning.
-In fact, this short, soundless film, which tells the story of a meeting between a boy and girl gone awry, contains so much of what would ultimately interest the director about reality, life and coincidence".
+During this time he created his first documentary student films: The Office, From the City of Łódź and made his first short feature The Tram.
+Mikołaj Jazdon, the author of a monograph devoted to Kieślowski's documentary cinema Kieślowski's Documentaries remarks:

 In the years 1966-80, he produced more than a dozen documentary films most of which explored social, economic and political realities in the Polish People's Republic.
 Ordinary places served as a backdrop to create a universal picture of contemporary Polish reality.
-Some featured collective heroes The Factory, The Hospital, Workers 1971 - Nothing About Us without Us, others starring individual protagonists The Bricklayer / Murarz, Curriculum Vitae / Życiorys, Night Porter's Point of View / Z punktu widzenia nocnego portiera, First Love / Pierwsza miłość and Seven Women of Various Ages / Siedem kobiet w różnym wieku.
-Tadeusz Sobolewski in The Cinema of Krzysztof Kieślowski examined this premise and concluded that Kieslowski,
+Some featured collective heroes The Factory, The Hospital, Workers 1971 - Nothing About Us Without Us, others starring individual protagonists The Bricklayer (Murarz), Curriculum Vitae, Night Porter's Point of View, First Love and Seven Women of Various Ages.
+Tadeusz Sobolewski in The Cinema of Krzysztof Kieślowski examined this premise and concluded that Kieslowski: